Chief Faculty Advisor & Clinical Director

 Board of Directors

-Anh is a fourth year at UCSD majoring in Global Health and International Studies-Anthropology.
+Anh graduated from UCSD with a degree in Global Health and International Studies-Anthropology.
 She enjoys hiking, watching shows and dog-spotting.
-As this year’s Administrative Director, she hopes to host impactful GBMs to promote education and awareness about social/health issues in the San Diego-TJ community to the IHC community.
-Anh aspires to follow her passion in the field of public health with the hope of eliminating barriers that impede access to health care and improving health equity.
-Anh is excited to served alongside IHC members to make lasting impacts in our communities.
+As this year’s Co-Vice President, she hopes to host impactful events to promote education and awareness about social/health issues in the San Diego-TJ community.
+Anh aspires to follow her passion in the field of public health with the hope of eliminating barriers that impede access to health care and improve health equity.
+Anh is excited to serve alongside IHC members to make lasting impacts in our communities.

 Director of Local Action